ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 ### Other resources

 There is a [video series on YouTube](https://www.youtube.com/playlist?list=PLAvOjNk-JGgU5tOh2xcoECoh6kCwpRUSN), mostly about cleaning a working TeleVideo 912.
+In particular, the author completely disassembles the keyboard, including desoldering all the key switches for in-depth cleaning.
+I wouldn't have considered going that far without seeing this video.

 ## Turning it on